mumanchu/OptimizedGPIO/README.md

 ## Joke of the Week

-_"His software had more bugs in it than the Amazon Rainforest"._
+_"His software had more bugs in it than the Amazon Rainforest."_

 (Not referring to me, of course.)